adamscarlat/WebAPI-Angular-2-Quickstart-Project/README.md

 ```
 If all is set up correctly you should see a 200 response.

+### Token invalidation / Logout

+The token that is received from the `/token` endpoint has an expiration time that is set in the token options file.
+It could be however that a user will want to invalidate her token earlier, for example, when logging out of the application.

+In order to invalidate the token, an http request with the token should be sent to the logout endpoint: `/api/auth/logout`.
+This will put the token in a blacklist that is stored permanently in the database.
+The middleware `TokenBlacklistValidationMiddleware` checks incoming http requests for blacklisted tokens.

+Keep in mind that this solution is secure but is not good enough for large scale systems.
+Since incoming requests are checked for token validity, we lose the performance benefits a token provides.
+In large scale system it is advisable to use a NoSQL database such as Redis to store the blacklisted tokens.

 ## Configure the Client App

 To configure the client app we have to install of all the dependencies in the package.json file.
 After that we start the client server.